bitcoin/bitcoin/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of xbitd and xbit-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.
+- [util](/test/util) which tests the xbit utilities, currently only xbit-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional